kbowden1800/bouncing-box/README.md

     var direction;
     direction = 1;

-Now we modify the `update` function to be as follows:
+Now change the `update` function to set the value of position like so:

     position = position + (speed * direction);